Skip to main content

 Take your learning to the next level with minors and study experiences from the Mario Einaudi Center for International Studies and our programs.
 Our wide geographical reach and interdisciplinary focus provide opportunities for students with diverse interests to expand their global knowledge, travel abroad, and develop their skills in hands-on experiences.

-The three Asian area studies minors are administered by the Department of Asian Studies, in cooperation with Einaudi's area studies programs.
+The Asian studies minors are administered by the Department of Asian Studies (A&S), in cooperation with Einaudi's area studies programs.

 Find More Academics